Your Security Posture isn't as Strong as You Think. What's the Solution?

 • Your Security Posture isn't as Strong as You Think.
 What's the Solution?

-88% of small business owners feel their business is vulnerable to cyberattacks, but to improve their defences and security posture, it isn't possible to simply create a new on-site security department from nowhere.
+40% of business leaders predict that cybersecurity threats will have a high or very high impact on their performance this year, so naturally, finding a solution to this pain point is top-of-mind.
+However, to improve their defenses and security posture, it isn’t possible to simply create a new on-site security department from nowhere.
 Instead, solutions such as managed detection and response (MDR) can help businesses control their cybersecurity in a financially manageable yet highly effective way.
-Before looking more closely at the role MDR can play in your business, let's look more closely at your organization’s security posture.
+Before looking more closely at the role MDR can play in your business, let's look more closely at your organization’s current security posture.

 Personal.
 Proactive.
 Around-the-clock.